braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ## Sample Use Cases

 There are three sample customer use cases provided.
-Each sample has video walkthroughs, code snippets, and a look into how Content Card variables may look and be used in the Braze dashboard:
+Each use case offers a detailed explanation, relevant code snippets, and a look into how Content Card variables may look and be used in the Braze dashboard:
 - [Content Cards As Supplemental Content](#content-cards-as-supplemental-content)
 - [Content Cards in a Message Center](#content-cards-in-a-message-center)
 - [Interactive Content Cards](#interactive-content-cards)